CybercentreCanada/assemblyline-service-cuckoo/README.md

 #### Deploy all snapshots to Cuckoo

-Once you've prepared all the virtual machine, there should be a number of .tar.gz files containing virtual machine metadata.
+Once you've prepared all the virtual machines, there should be a number of .tar.gz files containing virtual machine metadata.
 The prepare_cuckoo.py overwrites the current cuckoo configuration, so it's recommended to keep these files handy in case you want to deploy new virtual machines in future.
 The prepare_cuckoo.py script will automatically retrieve Cuckoo service configurations including metadata paths and enabled routes.
 If you change these configurations